+Required: School instructs the case to follow COVID-19 Home Isolation Instructions (a).

+- 1) Required: School informs the case that the DPH will contact the case directly to collect additional information and issue Health Officer Order for Isolation (a). - 2) Required: School works with the case to identify school contacts. - 3) Required: School notifies school contacts of exposure and instructs them to quarantine at home and test for COVID-19.

+1 Case

+- 4) Required: School informs school contacts that DPH will contact them directly to collect additional information and issue Health Officer Order for Quarantine (b).

+- 5) Required: School submits contact information for case and site contacts using the COVID-19

+COVID-19

+COVID-19

+COVID-19

+COVID-19

+COVID-19

+COVID-19

+COVID-19

+COVID-19

+COVID-19

+COVID-19

+COVID-19

+COVID-19

+COVID-19

+COVID-19

+COVID-19

+COVID-19

+COVID-19

+COVID-19

+COVID-19

+COVID-19

+COVID-19

+COVID-19

+COVID-19

+COVID-19

+COVID-19

+<a h

+- 6) Recommended: School sends general notification to inform the wider school community of the school exposure and precautions taken to prevent spread.

+- Templates for contact notification and general notification are available at: COVID-19 Template Notification Letters for Education Settings.

+2 Cases

-1) Required: School instructs the case to follow COVID-19 Home Isolation Instructions.
-2) Required: School informs the case that DPH will contact the case directly to collect additional information and issue Health Officer Order for Isolation.
-3) Required: School works with the case to identify school contacts.
-4) Required: School notifies school contacts of exposure and instructs them to guarantine at home and test for COVID-19.
-NOTE: Vaccinated persons who have an exposure but meet specific criteria outlined in the Exposure Management Plan are not required to guarantine and test for COVID-19.
-1 Case 5) Required: School informs school contacts that DPH will contact them directly to collect additional information and issue Health Officer Order for Quarantine.
-6) Required: School submits a report to DPH within 1 business day with information on the confirmed case and persons who were exposed to the case at the site.
-7) Recommended: School sends general notification to inform the school community of the school exposure and precautions taken to prevent spread.
-Templates for contact notification and general notification are available at: COVID-19 Template Notification Letters for Education Settings 1) Required: Follow required steps for 1 confirmed case.
-Cases 2) Recommended: If the 2 cases occurred within 14 days of each other, school works with DPH to determine whether the cases have epidemiological (epi) links.
-If epi links exist, school implements additional infection control measures.
-1) Required: If a cluster of 3 or more cases occurred within 14 days of each other, school immediately notifies DPH.
-2) Required: DPH determines if the outbreak criteria have been met.
-If outbreak criteria are met, a DPH outbreak investigation is activated, and a public health investigator will contact the 3+ School to coordinate the outbreak investigation.
-Cases
+- 1) Required: Follow required steps for 1 confirmed case. - 2) Recommended: If the 2 cases occurred within 14 days of each other, school determines whether the cases have epidemiological (epi) links.
+A COVID-19 Exposure Investigation Worksheet for the Education Sector tool is available to help assess for epi links.
+If Epi links exist, School implements additional infection control measures. - 1) Required: If a cluster of 3 or more cases occurred within 14 days of each other, school notifies DPH at: ACDC-Education@ph.lacounty.gov. - 2) Recommended: Prior to notifying DPH of the cluster, the school determines whether at least 3 cases have epi links.
+If epi links do not exist, the school continues with routine exposure management.

+3+ Cases

+- 3) Required: DPH requests that the COVID-19 Case and Contact Line List for the Educational Sector be completed by the school to determine if outbreak criteria have been met.
+If outbreak criteria are met, the DPH outbreak response field team is activated and a public health investigator will contact the School to coordinate the outbreak investigation. - 4) Required: School provides updates to the DPH outbreak response field team until the outbreak is resolved. - a.
+Health Officer Order, cases directed to self-isolate until no fever for at least 24 hours (without the use of medicine that reduces fever) AND other symptoms have improved AND at least 10 days have passed since symptoms first appeared OR, if case has no symptoms, until 10 days have passed after their positive test was taken: ph.lacounty.gov/covidisolation. - b.
+Health Officer Order, contacts directed to quarantine for 14 days since date of last exposure to case while infectious: ph.lacounty.gov/covidquarantine.